stangri/docs.openwrt.melmac.net/README.md

 This package brings back the old button styles to the `luci-theme-material` on OpenWrt 18.06.0-rc2 and later.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/luci-theme-material-old/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/luci-theme-material-old/README.md) for further information.

-### pbr & luci-app-pbr

-This service can be used to enable policy-based routing for WAN/WAN6 interfaces and multiple VPN tunnels.
-Supported VPN protocols include: L2TP, Openconnect, OpenVPN, Softether and Wireguard.
-Policies can be based on domain names, IP addresses, ports or any combination of the above.
-This service supports policies for both outgoing and incoming traffic to target specific interfaces/tunnels.
-Please see the README at [GitHub](https://docs.openwrt.melmac.net/pbr/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/pbr/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/policy-based-routing-pbr-package-discussion/140639/1) for further information.

 ### simple-adblock & luci-app-simple-adblock

 This service provides lightweight and very fast dnsmasq-based ad blocking.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/simple-adblock/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/simple-adblock/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/simple-adblock-fast-lightweight-and-fully-uci-luci-configurable-ad-blocking/1327) for further information.
+This package has been obsoleted by [adblock-fast](#adblock-fast--luci-app-adblock-fast).

-### slider-support
+### vpnbypass & luci-app-vpnbypass

-This package enables switching between `Router`, `Access Point` and `Wireless Repeater` modes of operation for supported routers equipped with slider switch.
-It also sets the correct `current mode` setting for the `WLAN Blinker` service (README at [GitHub](https://docs.openwrt.melmac.net/wlanblinker/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/wlanblinker/README.md)).
-Please see the README at [GitHub](https://docs.openwrt.melmac.net/slider-support/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/slider-support/README.md) for further information.
+This service can be used to enable split tunneling for outgoing traffic for a single OpenVPN tunnel used as the default gateway.
+Supports accessing domains, IP ranges outside of your OpenVPN tunnel (bypassing OpenVPN tunnel) over IPv4.
+Please see the README at [GitHub](https://docs.openwrt.melmac.net/vpnbypass/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/vpnbypass/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/vpn-bypass-split-tunneling-service-luci-ui/1106/12) for further information.
+This package has been obsoleted by [pbr](#pbr--luci-app-pbr).

 ### vpn-policy-routing & luci-app-vpn-policy-routing

 This service can be used to enable policy-based routing for WAN/WAN6 interfaces and multiple VPN tunnels.
 Supported VPN protocols include: L2TP, Openconnect, OpenVPN and Wireguard.
 Policies can be based on domain names, IP addresses, ports or any combination of the above.
 This service supports policies for both outgoing and incoming traffic to target specific interfaces/tunnels.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/vpn-policy-routing/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/vpn-policy-based-routing-web-ui-discussion/10389) for further information.
 This package has been obsoleted by [pbr](#pbr--luci-app-pbr).

-### vpnbypass & luci-app-vpnbypass

-This service can be used to enable split tunneling for outgoing traffic for a single OpenVPN tunnel used as the default gateway.
-Supports accessing domains, IP ranges outside of your OpenVPN tunnel (bypassing OpenVPN tunnel) over IPv4.
-Please see the README at [GitHub](https://docs.openwrt.melmac.net/vpnbypass/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/vpnbypass/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/vpn-bypass-split-tunneling-service-luci-ui/1106/12) for further information.
-This package has been obsoleted by [pbr](#pbr--luci-app-pbr).

-### wlanblinker & luci-app-wlanblinker

-This service can be used to indicate WLAN status by blinking the unused LED.
-Please see the README at [GitHub](https://docs.openwrt.melmac.net/wlanblinker/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/wlanblinker/README.md) for further information.

-### wireshark-helper & luci-app-wireshark-helper

-This service can be used to configure router to sniff packets to/from monitored device on the device running Wireshark app.
-Please see the README at [GitHub](https://docs.openwrt.melmac.net/wireshark-helper/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/wireshark-helper/README.md) for further information.

 <!-- markdownlint-disable MD033 -->